aws-samples/cfn101-workshop/content/intermediate/templates/looping-over-collections/index.md

           Value: aws-cloudformation-workshop
 :::

 In this lab, you choose to use `Fn::ForEach` to describe the S3 bucket configuration properties only once, by looping over a collection of buckets.
-This means that, in this case, the initial template you'll use will have less lines of code, thus making it easier to maintain.
+This means that, in this case, the initial template you'll use will have fewer lines of code, thus making it easier to maintain.
 As a result, you’ll have a template, processed by the `AWS::LanguageExtensions` transform, that will describe content like the above, with three S3 bucket resources having the same properties but different [logical IDs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html), such as `S3Bucket1`, `S3Bucket2`, and `S3Bucket3`.

 Let’s get started!
 Navigate to the `code/workspace/looping-over-collections` directory, and open the `s3-buckets.yaml` file in your favorite text editor.